 The hits just keep coming, in the form of more unwelcomed six-legged visitors whose real home is across the seas.

-A surge of annoying insects has washed over our Lake County neighborhood Pewaukee and Wisconsin in the past 2 decades: the emerald ash borer and gypsy moth to name a few.
-All are native to foreign countries.
+A tide of invasive insects has washed over our Lake County neighborhood Pewaukee and Wisconsin in the past 2 decades: the emerald ash borer and gypsy moth to name a few.
+All are innate to foreign countries.
 All have caused environmental and economic havoc in the U.S., where no natural predators exist to control them.

 The most recent invader winging its way here will literally make a stink.

 The brown marmorated stink bug is ¾-inch long, with a wide back side that tapers to a point, and a rectangular head with long antennae.
 Native to China and east Asia, the insect has been traveling west since being first discovered in Pennsylvania in 2001.

 Its name is well-deserved.
 When smushed or stepped on, the brown marmorated stink bug emits a strong, pungent you'd invite into your Lake County home, right?

 Fortunately, the brown marmorated insect hasn't arrived in large numbers in Lake County or Wisconsin.
 Stink bug control isn't much of an issue yet.
 Yet it's only a matter of time.

 Farmers hate them for more than their stink.
 The insects feast on tree fruits, vegetables, sweet corn and soybeans.
 Mid-Atlantic apple growers sustained an estimated $37 million in crop losses in 2010 to marmorated stink bugs.